Mauritius Hydrographic Service (MHS)

 Hydrography is the branch of applied sciences which deals with the measurement and description of physical features of oceans, seas, coastal areas, lakes and rivers, as well as with the prediction of their change over time, for the primary purpose of safety of navigation and in support of all other marine activities, including economic development, security and defence, scientific research, and environmental protection.

 This safe navigation requires an accurate and up to date navigational chart, the basic and indispensable instrument of marine navigation.
-The navigational chart is an end product of a Hydrographic survey and here in lies the importance of Hydrographic surveying.
+The navigational chart is an end product of a Hydrographic survey and here in lies the importance of hydrographic surveying.

 Furthermore, Hydrographic surveying is not restricted to the production of navigational charts only.
 Any developmental activity in a marine environment, either inland or offshore, must be preceded by a detailed hydrographic survey.
 Some important applications of Hydrography are as follows:-